-- 1. An Employee transferred to a location or office at the convenience and request of the Company who changes residence when the distance from his or her residence at the time of transfer to his or her new place of work is at least 50 miles more than the distance from his or her residence at the time of transfer to his or her former place of work, will be reimbursed for moving expenses incurred and for the cost of transporting himself or herself and members of his or her immediate family household, which is defined as spouse, dependent children, and others living in his or her household related by blood or marriage who are dependents under the rules of the Internal Revenue Service, provided that the Company shall have the right to arrange and contract for any such moving and transportation. - 2.
-The Company's Relocation Policy, incorporated herein by reference, is found in the Dow Jones Guidelines for Managers governing relocation benefits for full-time domestic Employees.
-(Chapter VI, Section 2.1 of the Dow Jones Guidelines for Managers dated January 1, 1994) and the Dow Jones' Domestic Relocation Guide, dated December 23, 1999.
-That Relocation Policy provides that Employees who are asked to relocate to other Company facilities will be reimbursed in full for the following expenses of relocation: - Packing, insuring, shipping, storing, and unpacking household goods and personal effects - Transportation of the Employee and family at the time of the move. - One trip of not more than seven days for the purpose of job hunting by the spouse or searching for a new residence. - Temporary living expenses following the relocation for a period not to exceed thirty days. - All normal and reasonable closing costs incurred in selling the Employee's old residence and buying a new residence.
-The Company may purchase a transferred Employee's former home solely at the Company's discretion. - Loss on lease of up to two months' rent. - Tax-preparation assistance of up to \$150.00. - A mileage allowance for two cars owned by the Employee or a member of the family who is transferring.
+1. An Employee transferred to a location or office at the convenience and request of the Company who changes residence when the distance from his or her residence at the time of transfer to his or her new place of work is at least 50 miles more than the distance from his or her residence at the time of transfer to his or her former place of work, will be reimbursed for moving expenses incurred and for the cost of transporting himself or herself and members of his or her immediate family household, which is defined as spouse, dependent children, and others living in his or her household related by blood or marriage who are dependents under the rules of the Internal Revenue Service, provided that the Company shall have the right to arrange and contract for any such moving and transportation.

+The Company's Relocation Guidelines are incorporated herein by reference and, are found on the Dow Jones Global Mobility website, or will be provided on request to the People Department.